josh-feng/lox/README.md

 - `['.']` entry assigns the tag name.
-- Subnodes and elements are placed consecutively in the table.
+- Subnodes (elements) are placed consecutively in the table.
 - The comment text will be prefixed with `\0` character.
 - Attributes are recorded in `['@']` entry; however, their order is ignored.